Germany ups borrowing in 2012 as euro peers save

-BERLIN Germany plans net new borrowing of 26.1 billion euros (22 billion pounds) next year, some 4 billion euros more than this year's estimated borrowing, as a deepening euro zone debt crisis drags on Europe's largest economy and stalls tax revenue growth.
+BERLIN Germany plans net new borrowing of 26.1 billion euros ($35.5 billion) next year, some 4 billion euros more than this year's estimated borrowing, as a deepening euro zone debt crisis drags on Europe's largest economy and stalls tax revenue growth.

 Germany's economic growth has surprised on the upside this year, enabling it to more than halve its initial planned new borrowing and take the moral high ground in urging ailing euro zone peers to save and consolidate, after busting euro zone deficit rules itself in 2010.